openbaton/docs/docs/iperf-NSR.md

 ##### START Method

 Here exactly as before, the NFVO sends the START message to the Generic VNFManager **(11)**, and the VNFManager calls the EMS for execution of the scripts defined in the START lifecycle (none for this example) **(12)**.
 And the start message is then sent back to the NFVO meaning that no errors occurred **(13)**.

-## Conclusions

-When all the VNF Records are done with all of the scripts defined in the lifecycle events, the NFVO will put the state of the VNF Record to ACTIVE and when all the VNF Records are in state ACTIVE, also the Network Service Record will be in state ACTIVE.
-This means that the service was correctly run.
-For knowing more about the states of a VNF Record please refer to [VNF Record state documentation][vnfr-states]

 <!---
 References